Published On: Apr 22 2013 12:13:06 PM CDTUpdated On: Apr 23 2015 01:00:00 AM CDT

 1850: English poet William Wordsworth, one of the founders of the Romantic school of poetry, dies of pleurisy at age 80 in Cumberland, United Kingdom.
 Britain's poet laureate from 1843 until his death, he published the poetry collection "Lyrical Ballads" with Samuel Taylor Coleridge in 1798 to help launch the Romantic movement.
 His best work is generally considered to be "The Prelude," a posthumously published semiautobiographical poem of his early years that he revised and expanded a number of times over his life.

-1813: Politician Stephen A. Douglas, a Democratic congressman and nominee for U.S. president in the 1860 election against Abraham Lincoln, is born in Brandon, Vt.
+1813: Politician Stephen A. Douglas, a Democratic congressman and nominee for U.S. president in the 1860 election against Abraham Lincoln, is born in Brandon, Vermont.
 Douglas and Lincoln were familiar adversaries, with Douglas previously defeating Lincoln in a U.S. Senate contest noted for the famous Lincoln-Douglas debates of 1858.

-1791: James Buchanan, the 15th president of the United States from 1857 to 1861, is born in Cove Gap, Pa.
+1791: James Buchanan, the 15th president of the United States from 1857 to 1861, is born in Cove Gap, Pennsylvania.
 Buchanan's inability to impose peace on a sharply divided country on the brink of the American Civil War has frequently landed him on historians' rankings as one of the worst U.S. presidents.

 1789: U.S. President George Washington moves into the Samuel Osgood House, a mansion at the northeast corner of Pearl and Cherry streets in Manhattan, New York City.
 It was the first executive mansion.
 Washington lived at the mansion until February 1790, when he moved to the larger Alexander Macomb House on Broadway.

-1635: The first public school in the United States, Boston Latin School, is founded in Boston, Mass.
+1635: The first public school in the United States, Boston Latin School, is founded in Boston, Massachusetts.
 The school also remains open today, making it the oldest existing school in the U.S. Pictured is a plaque commemorating the original location of the school on what is now Boston's School Street.

 1616: English playwright and poet William Shakespeare, widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist, dies at the age of 52 in Stratford-upon-Avon, England.
 His tragic plays written in the early 1600s, including "Hamlet," "King Lear," "Othello" and "Macbeth," are considered some of the finest works in the English language.
 This date in 1564 is also traditionally observed as Shakespeare's birthday, although his actual date of birth remains unknown.
 He was also born in Stratford-upon-Avon and baptized there on April 26, 1564.